kevinlondon/kevinlondon.github.io/_posts/2016-06-11-writing-useful-tests.md

 date:   2016-05-11 13:54:09
 ---

 I hated writing tests.
 It felt like a waste of time.
 I had no idea what to test.
 If I wrote tests, they took forever to run.
-I'd forget to run them and they'd break all the time.
+I'd forget to run them.
+They broke all the time.
 It wasn't good.

 I like writing tests now.